ZupIT/nimbus-docs/swiftui/getting-started.md

 ```
 > Attention: We added component library `NimbusLayoutSwiftUI` and `NimbusSwiftUI` (resolved automatically).
 Our examples will use both, but if your project won't use the layout components, use only the `NimbusSwiftUI`(url: https://github.com/ZupIT/nimbus-swiftui.git).

-## 2. Creating an Nimbus entrypoint
+## 2. Creating a Nimbus entrypoint
 To start, we must create an instance of the server driven tool and pass our configuration.

 ```swift